GAZelle

-Various sources do not refer to the vehicle as a plain copy of the Ford Transit.
+Design

 The development dates back to both Soviet designs of the 1980s, which were originally intended for production in a never commissioned vehicle plant in Kirovabad (Azerbaijan), as well as unofficial developments of the GAZ plant from the same period.
 The project could only be pursued further by GAZ after the collapse of the Soviet Union.
 In August 1993 the GAZelle was presented at a motor show in Moscow, production started in July or at the end of 1994 in Nizhny Novgorod.
-Despite the similar appearance, the first generation of the GAZelle differs from the 1986 Ford Transit in various technical features and details, such as engines, transmissions, interior design, steering and brake components.
 The GAZelle uses only Russian-made engines, different manual transmissions were installed, there was no option for an automatic transmission.
 Also, the front seats have been changed in design, as well as the heating and ventilation system and the engine radiator, the dashboard was redesigned.
 The ground clearance of the Russian vehicles is higher, it was adapted to the road conditions in Russia.

 In 1999 GAZ started production of all-terrain 4x4 versions of GAZelle that utilized parts of the heavier-class vehicles.
 Now it features an optional rear differential lock offered at ~US$500 extra.

 By 2005 one million GAZelles had been built.
 Apart from the CIS countries and Central and Eastern Europe, GAZelles are exported to Asian and African markets, including Morocco and the Philippines.

 In 2010–2011 the GAZelle family underwent a serious upgrade.
 The upgraded model was renamed GAZelle Business.
 The changes affected 20 main vehicle units and systems, including steering, brakes, gearbox, cooling system, transmission and interior.

-In 2013 GAZ started serial production of the new generation GAZelle NEXT light commercial vehicle that features freighter, van, minibus and other versions of different sizes.
+In 2013 GAZ started serial production of the new generation GAZelle NEXT light commercial vehicle that features box van, van, minibus and other versions of different sizes.